practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 x[i] = (a*x[i-1] + c) % m
 ```

 Here's the complete "masterloop" in Python which is at the same time the first part of the program.
-I call it the "speed part" because only here I measure the execution speed of a program, be it compiled or interpreted like in this case:
+I call it the "speed part" because here I measure the execution speed of a program, be it compiled or interpreted like in this case:

 ```import numpy as np
 from io import StringIO